 Kristin began dancing at the age of 8 at her local Boys and Girls Club.
-It was there she realized her love and passion for dance.
-She stayed there until her early teens and then joined a competitive studio to develop her skills.
-She immediately joined the competition team.
-She studied jazz, tap, ballet, lyrical and hip hop.
-During her summers, she danced at her studio and also studied at the Konservatoriet Dance Studio in Alfred, Maine.
-There she learned the strict techniques of ballet and contemporary dance.
-Throughout high school, Kristin danced at her local studio on the top competition team; dancing 12 hours per week perfecting her techniques.
-Kristin is also a licensed Physical Therapy Assistant and shares her expertise to increase our dancer's flexibility, technique, and strength.
-Miss Kristin has been teaching at The Dance Center of Danvers for seven years and is looking forward to starting her eigth year at DCD!
+It was there she realized her love for dance.
+In her early teens, Kristin joined a competitive studio to develop her skills.
+She studied jazz, tap, ballet, lyrical and hip-hop.
+During her summers, she also studied ballet and contemporary at the Konservatoriet Dance Studio in Alfred, Maine.
+In the past eight years at DCD, Miss Kristin has taught a wide array of students and classes.
+Kristin loves her time with her "littles" as well as her teen dancers.
+With Miss Kristin's choreography, DCD's competition teams have received high-scoring placements and many recognition awards from judges.
+Kristin is a licensed Physical Therapy Assistant and shares her expertise to increase our dancer's flexibility, technique, and strength.
+Miss Kristin is looking forward to starting her eighth year at DCD!

 Caroline began her dance training at a young age at J & D Dance Academy in Reading.
-Here she learned the techniques of classical ballet, jazz, tap, lyrical, contemporary, and hip hop.
-Caroline is also well versed in dramatic arts and musical theatre performance.
-After high school, Caroline continued her dance career as a member of the UNH Dance Team.
-Ranking 7th in the nation, her team was intensely trained in Jazz, Lyrical, Contemporary, and Pom styles.
-Caroline also became a Lowell Spinners Dance for two years and performed in venues such as Fenway Park.
-Caroline holds Bachelor's Degree in Child Development from UNH and a graduate degree in Early Childhood Education from Salem State University.
-In addition to her work at DCD, Caroline is also a Kindergarten Teacher in Lexington.
+Here she trained in classical ballet, jazz, tap, lyrical, contemporary, and hip-hop for thirteen years.
+Caroline was also an avid musical theatre performer throughout her childhood.
+In college, Caroline became a member of the UNH Dance Team training and competing in styles of Jazz, Lyrical, Contemporary, and Pom.
+Caroline also was a Lowell Spinners Dancer for two years.
+Throughout her years at DCD, Caroline has led the studio's competitive teams to top-placing scores, overall competition placements, and judges' choice awards.
+Caroline holds Bachelor's Degree in Child Development and a Master's Degree in Early Childhood Education.
+Caroline is also a Kindergarten Teacher in Lexington.
 Miss Caroline is excited to return for her seventh year at The Dance Center and looks forward to sharing her love of dance with her students!

-Sarah graduated Magna Cum Laude from the University of New Hampshire where she received her Bachelor’s Degree in Marketing and Management with a minor in Dance.
-Sarah was a student at Kerry's Dance Center in NH and has trained in tap, jazz, ballet, pointe, acro-jazz, modern, hip-hop, and lyrical for fourteen years.
-During her years as a student, she was an avid student-choreographer, assistant teacher, and part of her studio's competition team.
-Her choreography has been performed in front of thousands of people at UNH’s Cowell Stadium, in local promotional performances, state competitions, Boston Celtic’s Games, and even on the Miss New Hampshire Stage where she took home the title of Miss New Hampshire from 2019-2020.
+Sarah graduated from the University of New Hampshire with a Bachelor’s Degree in Marketing and Management and a minor in Dance.
+Sarah trained in tap, jazz, ballet, pointe, acro-jazz, modern, hip-hop, and lyrical for fourteen years at Kerry's Dance Center in NH.
+During her years as a student, she was a student-choreographer, assistant teacher, and competition team member.
+Her choreography has been performed in front of thousands of people at UNH, in local promotional performances, state competitions, Boston Celtic’s Games, and even on the Miss New Hampshire Stage where she took home the title of Miss New Hampshire from 2019-2020.
 While training with her team at UNH, she studied tap, jazz, ballet, aerial arts, dance composition, and choreography.
-Sarah served as the head coach of the Timberlane High Dance Team, trains on Aerial Silks and Trapeze, and teaches various master classes in NH.
-Sarah is thrilled to return to The Dance Center for her sixth year and continue her passion for teaching.
+Sarah served as the head coach of the Timberlane High Dance Team.
+Sarah is trained in Aerial Silks and Trapeze and is a certified Acrobatic Arts Instructor.
+Over the past years at DCD, Miss Sarah has taught all ages from Twirl and Tumblers to our senior competitive group.
+She has led our competitive teams to many high-placing regional championships and judge's awards.
+Sarah is thrilled to return to DCD for her sixth year and continue her passion for teaching.